Twitter debuts ‘manipulated media’ tag on Joe Biden video clip that was retweeted by Trump

 “We are reducing its distribution and showing warning labels with more context for people who see it, try to share it, or already have,” he said.
 “As we announced last year, the same applies if a politician shares the video, if it was otherwise fact-checked when shared by others on Facebook.”

-(Reporting by Elizabeth Culliford in San Francisco, additional reporting by Scott DiSavino in New York, editing by Michael Perry, Christian Schmollinger, and Tom Brown)
+(Reporting by Elizabeth Culliford in San Francisco, additional reporting by Scott DiSavino in New York, editing by Michael Perry, Christian Schmollinger, and Tom Brown.)